eldan-dex/betterdump/README.md

+# BetterDump
+BetterDump (v1.0) is an open source memory dumping tool based on Fridump and frida-dump.

 # Fridump
 Fridump (v0.1) is an open source memory dumping tool, primarily aimed to penetration testers and developers.
 Fridump is using the Frida framework to dump accessible memory addresses from any platform supported.
 It can be used from a Windows, Linux or Mac OS X system to dump the memory of an iOS, Android or Windows application.